Bartkk0/bta-better-flags/README.md

 ![img.png](img.png)

-A quality of life mod for flags.
-Features:
+Adds a few quality-of-life features to the flag editor in Better Than Adventure.

+Current features:
- - Offset the entire design
+- Offset the entire flag, pixel by pixel
+- Flip vertically and horizontally
 - Clear the entire flag
- - Copy & paste a design
+- Copy and paste the entire design to your clipboard